Published: Friday, 23rd October 2020

-Check out our top recycling tips for the spooky season...
+Check out our top activity and recycling tips for the spooky season...

-There are so many ways to make fun decorations!
+There are so many ways to make fun decorations at home, without buying lots of plastic ones!
 Here's how...

 - Use the cardboard insides of your loo roll and paint them!
 You could turn them into ghosts or witches, zombies or whatever your like.
-They can be decorations or you could hide sweets in them and hide them around the house for some spooky hide and seek!
-Take a look in the photo above!
+They can be decorations or you could hide sweets in them and hide them around the house for some spooky hide and seek with the people in your household!

 - Nice and simple - create bed sheet ghosts from sheets you don't mind cutting up or painting.

 - A bit of flour, water and newspaper can make papier-mâché monsters from newspaper.